-- 2.2 Article 4 of the Implementing Regulation provides that service providers should make available a 'service facility description' for the service facilities and services for which they are responsible.
-The service facility description must include the following information: - a) The list of all the relevant installations including their locations and opening hours; - b) Key contact details of the service provider; - c) A description of the technical characteristics; - d) A description of all rail-related services supplied in the facility and of their type (basic, additional or ancillary); - e) The possibility of self-supply (where this is technically and legally feasible) and the conditions to be met for self-supply; - f) Information on the procedures for requesting access, with deadlines for submitting the requests and time limits for handling them; - g) Information on whether separate requests are needed where there is more than one provider of services; - h) Information on the minimum content and format of an access request; - i) Model access contracts and terms and conditions where service facilities are provided by operators under the direct or indirect control of a controlling entity22;
+- 2.2 Article 4 of the Implementing Regulation provides that service providers shall make available a 'service facility description' (SFD) for the service facilities and services for which they are responsible.
+The SFD must include at least the following information: - a) A list of all the relevant installations including their locations and opening hours; - b) Key contact details of the service provider; - c) A description of the technical characteristics; - d) A description of all rail-related services supplied in the facility and of their type (basic, additional or ancillary); - e) The possibility for self-supply (where this is technically and legally feasible) and the conditions to be met for self-supply; - f) Information on the procedures for requesting access, with deadlines for submitting the requests and time limits for handling them; - g) Information on whether separate requests are needed where there is more than one provider of services; - h) Information on the minimum content and format of an access request or a template; - Model access contracts and general terms and conditions where service facilities are operated by operators under the direct or indirect control of a controlling entity25; - j) Information on the terms of use of IT systems, where access to these systems is required, and the rules concerning the protection of sensitive and commercial data;

-22 Defined in Article 3 of the Implementing Regulation
+25 Defined in Article 3 of the Implementing Regulation.

-- i) Information on the terms of use of IT systems, where access to these systems is required, and the rules concerning the protection of sensitive and commercial data; - k) A description of the coordination procedure, measures which may be adopted to maximise capacity and any priority criteria23; - I) Information on changes in technical characteristics and temporary capacity restrictions; - m) Information on charges; - n) Information on principles of discount schemes offered, respecting commercial confidentiality requirements.
+- k) A description of the coordination procedure and measures which may be adopted to maximise capacity and any priority criteria26; - I) Information on changes in technical characteristics and temporary capacity restrictions which could have a major impact on operation; - m) Information on charges; - n) Information on principles of discount schemes offered, respecting commercial confidentiality requirements.